 The Company Code of Business Conduct covers a wide range of business practices and procedures.
-It does not cover every issue which may arise, but it sets out basic principles to guide all employees and officers of the Company.
+It does not cover every issue that may arise, but it sets out basic principles to guide all employees and officers of the Company.
 All our employees and officers must conduct themselves accordingly and seek to avoid even the appearance of improper behavior.
 The Code should also be provided to and followed by the Company's agents and representatives.
 In addition, Company policies apply to various Company operations, and you need to know and follow those policies that apply to your Company work.
 (See the "Code of Conduct/Ethics Program Document" for the complete details regarding the Company Ethics program.)

-The Company is dedicated to delivering best-value services and products based on innovation and creativity.
-The Company prides itself on the high standards of excellence embodied by our operating principles.
+The Company is dedicated to delivering the best-value services and products based on innovation and creativity.
+It prides itself on the high standards of excellence embodied by our operating principles.
 We expect our employees to personify these ideals when dealing with people inside and outside the Company.
 We have an uncompromising commitment to providing our customers with quality products and services while meeting high moral and ethical standards.

 Professional courtesy begins at the workplace.
-If employees, supervisors, and managers treat each other with respect and consideration, they will likely treat those outside the Company in a proper manner.
+If employees, supervisors, and managers treat each other with respect and consideration, the entire team will run more smoothly.
+Everyone will treat those outside the Company in a proper and respectful manner.
 The Company cannot thrive without the help and cooperation of all employees.
 The continuance of the friendly, cooperative, and productive spirit is everyone's mutual responsibility.
-Your attitude towards the Company, your interest in your work, your respect for the property of others, and your consideration of the rights and feelings of shareholders, customers, and fellow employees plays a major role in the overall success of the Company.
+Your attitude towards the Company, your interest in your work, your respect for the property of others, and your consideration of the rights and feelings of shareholders, customers, and fellow employees play a significant role in the overall success of the Company.
 The Code of Conduct is intended to provide guidelines for the professional, ethical, legal, and socially responsible behavior we expect of our employees.
 (The complete Company Ethics Policy and Code of Conduct is included as a separate document for each employee's signature upon joining the organization.)